MichaelCurrin/coding-blog/_posts/2020-02-27-this-blog-moves-to-forestry.md

 * On the free tier you can:
     - Manage up to 3 sites.
     - Invite up to 3 users per site.
 * Forestry is not aware of Jekyll Liquid paths or base path value, so creating paths and image paths may take extra work or not display well in the editor even though the built site is fine.
-Using a site without a base path (such as Netlify rather then Github Pages) makes this easier.
+Using a site without a base path (such as Netlify rather then GitHub Pages) makes this easier.
 * Forestry has its own markdown preference.
     - Bullet points are all asterisks.
     - If you try and insert links which are linked later in the page, Forestry will bring the link up to where it is used. e.g. `[foo]` and `[foo]: http://example.com` becomes `[foo](http://example.com)` only, which can be annoying if you want to use the link multiple times.

 ### Configuration

-Configuration is managed in a [.forestry](https://github.com/MichaelCurrin/coding-blog/tree/master/.forestry) directory in Github.
+Configuration is managed in a [.forestry](https://github.com/MichaelCurrin/coding-blog/tree/master/.forestry) directory in GitHub.
 Including site settings and front matter templates.
 This means that

 * Configuration is version-controlled, so you can view the history for rolling back changes.
 * You can remove and import a site without having to set it up manually again.